DIY Scandinavian Christmas Gnome with Rice (Tomte or Nisse)

 This holiday season, bring this adorable DIY Scandinavian Christmas Gnome with rice body into your home.
 It’s a quick, 30-minute craft and is loved by all!

-I’ve created so many DIY Christmas decorations over the years but Christmas gnomes are my absolute favorite decoration to make.
-From ornaments to painted rocks, I love to make Swedish gnome projects.
+I’ve created so many DIY Christmas decorations over the years but Christmas gnomes are my absolute favorite to make.
+After having to travel to buy them, I decided to start making my own.

 Get Secret Gnomes, Tips, & Freebies Delivered!